 Untraceable COVID-19 patients puts up huge task for BMC for contact tracing

-Mumbai, May 20: With Mumbai's COVID-19 count witnessing a significant rise on every day basis, missing coronavirus patients are proving to be a major cause of concern for the city's civic body, which has adopted all possible means to trace them.
+Mumbai, May 20: With Mumbai's COVID-19 count witnessing a significant rise on daily basis, missing coronavirus patients are proving to be a major cause of concern for the city's civic body, which has adopted all possible means to trace them.

 This was a common occurrence in cases where people experience mild symptoms of the infection or are asymptomatic and undergo testing in private labs, an official from the Brihanmumbai Municipal Corporation said.